pingcap/docs/br/backup-and-restore-overview.md

 Full backup backs up all data of a cluster at a specific time point.
 TiDB supports the following way of full backup:

 - Back up cluster snapshots: A snapshot of a TiDB cluster contains transactionally consistent data at a specific time.
 You can back up snapshot data of a TiDB cluster using br command-line tool.
-For details, see [Snapshot backup](TBP).
+For details, see [Snapshot backup](/br/br-snapshot-guide.md#back-up-tidb-cluster-snapshots).

 Full backup occupies much storage space and contains only cluster data at a specific time point.
-If you need to flexibly choose the time point of recovery (PITR), you can use the following two ways of backup at the same time:
+If you want to choose the restore point as required, that is, to perform point-in-time recovery (PITR), you can use the following two ways of backup at the same time:

 - Start [log backup](/br/br-pitr-guide.md#start-log-backup).
 After log backup is started, the task keeps running on all TiKV nodes and backs up TiDB incremental data in small batches to the specified storage periodically.
 - Perform [snapshot backup](/br/br-snapshot-guide.md#back-up-snapshots) regularly.
 Back up the full cluster data to the backup storage, for example, perform cluster snapshot backup at 0:00 AM every day.